| About | Safe Return to Campus

 Note: As we compile additional responses to add to these FAQs, please direct questions you may have to firstname.lastname@example.org.
 We will identify common areas of inquiry and use them to provide answers here.

 The health of the Worcester State community is our shared responsibility.
-Signage around campus will remind students, staff, and faculty of the need to continue social distancing and to wear masks at all times.
-Plexiglass will be installed in public-facing offices and enhanced cleaning procedures will be implemented.
+There is signage around campus to remind students, staff, and faculty of the need to continue social distancing and to wear masks at all times.
+Plexiglass has been installed in public-facing offices and enhanced cleaning procedures have been implemented.